AmmarYousaf6/bizcuit-todo-application/README.md

 - Database Performance can be increased by implementing read replicas on the RDS side.
 - React performance can be increased by using cloudFront
 - Server side performance can be increased by using more than one methods like cache strategy, use Graphql APIs with Apollo Client e.t.c.
+- Can store logs to keep track of the activities.

 ## Functional